 A typical hard money term is generally 12 months, but longer terms of 2-3 years are usually available depending on the specific situation and borrower.

 Will hard money lenders provide funding for a first trust deed and a second trust deed?

 All hard money lenders will provide funding for a first trust deed.
-Fewer hard money lenders will provide funding for a second trust deed due to the increased risk of being in a junior position.
-Borrowers seeking a loan for a second trust deed should expect a higher cost loan (higher interest rate) due to the increased risk for the lender.
+Fewer hard money lenders will provide funding for a hard money second trust deed due to the increased risk of being in a junior position.
+Borrowers seeking a loan for a hard money second trust deed should expect a higher cost loan (higher interest rate) due to the increased risk for the lender.

 What happens if the borrower doesn’t pay off the hard money loan?